Blog

 Google Sheets, Excel, or NumbersLightweight lists and simple publish-date calendarsSpreadsheets get fragile when campaigns, assets, approvals, and views multiply.

-Airtable's own guidance says a social calendar should let you filter by campaign, category, topic, or platform.
-It should also assign ownership, adjust a workflow, and ideally automate tasks.
+Airtable's own social media calendar guidance says a social calendar should let you filter by campaign, category, topic, or platform.
+It also lists ownership, workflow adjustment, and automation as useful planning needs.
 That is the right test for any content calendar tool.
 If your sheet cannot do those jobs cleanly, it probably needs more structure.

 CoSchedule is a better answer when the main job is social publishing.
 Its Social Calendar page focuses on creating, scheduling, publishing, and measuring social content from one calendar.